1:1 Mentorship + Placement Support

 Requirements → clarify scope, constraints, and success criteria.

-Data → schema intuition, indexes, and data flow.
+API + data → endpoints, request/response, schema intuition, indexes, and data flow.

-Trade-offs → bottlenecks, reliability, and what you’d improve next.
+Trade-offs → bottlenecks, reliability, and what you would improve next.

 Meet the Mentors